Breast Pumps and Supplies

 - Online store (Standard shipping and handling is covered.)

-As a mother-to-be, you can get breast pump supplies before delivery, starting at 27 weeks, or up to 3 years after the birth event.
-The 3-year period starts on the child’s birth date or the date of the legal adoption.
+As a mother-to-be, you can get breast pump supplies before delivery, starting at 27 weeks, and up to three years after the birth event.
+The three-year period starts on the child’s birth date or the date of the legal adoption.
 A birth event includes a pregnant beneficiary or a female beneficiary who legally adopts an infant and intends to personally breastfeed.

 - If you don’t want to pay up front, contact your regional contractor to find a network provider or durable medical equipment supplier.